-So now I’ve talked about three options.
+Now I’ve talked about three options.
 I’ve talked about loom, I’ve talked about SnagIt and ScreenFlow and they’re all paid options, but what about some free options?
-So I’m glad that you asked because there are a few free options that I’d like to go through as well.
+I’m glad that you asked because there are a few free options that I’d like to go through as well.

 Let’s have a look at how you actually do that.
-So this is my screen, I can see that you can see it.
+This is my screen, I can see that you can see it.
 I’m going to select shift command five and I’m going to move myself and get out of there.
 I’m going to move myself ’cause it hid there.
-So shift command five and in the bottom you can see there’s options here to capture the entire screen.
+Shift command five and in the bottom you can see there’s options here to capture the entire screen.

 There’s options here to capture selected window, capture selected portion, all the entire screen or select a portion.
 I can also choose to add a microphone there as well.
 I can also choose to save it to my desktop or wherever I want to save it.
 And I’m going to put a five second timer and then select record.

 That neat little trick, you may already have it.
-So try it out for yourself.
+Try it out for yourself.
 Shift command five to record your desktop from a Mac.
 Pretty cool, huh?

 Now I’ve opened up QuickTime, and to record your screen, you simply go to file, new screen recording.
 Then similar to the other option there, you’ve got options to choose which portion of your screen you want to record and then when you hit record, there’s that tiny little countdown that’s happening in the bottom.

 Okay.
 Allow it to access everything, then in theory it’s recording my screens.
 I’m gonna wave my mouse around and move stuff around.
 Once I’m done, I hit that button there.
 And this is the recording.
-So this is the recording.
+This is the recording.
 There you go.
 And it’s really cool.

 In terms of editing it, you can’t actually edit it in QuickTime player, but you can export it to, well send it to a video editor.
 You can use iMovie to cut it up.
 You can use ScreenFlow to cut it up.
-So there’s lots of options for you there.
+There’s lots of options for you there.

 You can also use SnagIt, a great one as well.
 It’s really good to do short snippets of video.
 My personal favourite ScreenFlow such a versatile piece of software.
 Allows you to record your screen, multiple devices and edit it all in one tool.
-So it’s definitely my favourite.
+It’s definitely my favourite.

 There’s the free Mac in-built option where you just have to hit shift command and five and then you can start recording.
 And then there’s also QuickTime.
 QuickTime allows you to record your screen just using that software there and you already have it.
 If you have a Mac, it’s, and if you don’t you can download it, but it comes with typically comes with your Mac as well.